 Note: The old Malta Investor Programme, i.e., The Malta Citizenship by Investment Programme, has been annulled permanently.

 This new program, Malta citizenship by naturalization for exceptional services, grants you and your family citizenship by a Certificate of Naturalization by contributing to the country’s economic development.
 Besides, there is a minimum amount of investment that you must make to be eligible for the program.
-Also, you have to prove your 36 months of residency in the country.
+Also, you have to prove your 12 or 36 months of residency in the country.